Inazuma1002/DSA/README.md

 # DSA
-DSA releated stuff
-This repository contain all the problems that i have done in class or any other online judges
+This repository contain all the problems that i have done in class or on any other online judges.